 For these scones you’ll be using frozen fresh raspberries.

-No, not the kind you buy from the frozen fruits section of the grocery store.
+I’m not talking about the kind you buy from the frozen fruits section of the grocery store.
 You need to buy fresh raspberries, then stick them in your freezer to they’re good and frozen.

 I tested these scones several times to make sure I was able to create the easiest and best tasting recipe.
 So here’s what I found: